RG350C/rg350-ti92/README.md

 # INTRODUCTION

-  This is a port on CAANOO of the Texas Instrument 92 emulator for X Window Systems : Xtiger.
+  This is a port on RG350 of the Texas Instrument 92 emulator for X Window Systems : Xtiger.

   This package is under GPL Copyright, read COPYING file for more information about it.